eCommerce models

 6. Social Commerce

 The age of social media has given rise to many new business models.
 One of the most popular ones is the Social Commerce Model.
 Social Commerce allows you to create a two-way conversation with your customers, where they can comment on pictures, ask questions, and even pay for products.
-This means you need to maintain a high level of quality service and respond quickly to any queries or comments that your customers may have.
+This means you must maintain a high level of quality service and respond quickly to any queries or comments your customers may have.

-7. sustainable eCommerce Model
+7. Sustainable eCommerce Model

 A sustainable e-commerce model is a concept that combines the traditional e-commerce model with the principles of sustainable development to create an eco-friendly and secure business environment for all stakeholders.
 This model helps achieve sustainability goals such as reducing the carbon footprint, increasing profit margins, increasing sales, and creating a globally competitive business environment.